gccloudone/artifacts-artefacts/README.md

 ## Feedback and Contributions

-We appreciate and welcome your inputs and suggestions to ensure this service continuously improves to support departmental and / or agency needs.
+We appreciate and welcome your inputs and suggestions to continuously improve this service to support departmental and/or agency needs.
+Feel free to share your feedback by emailing us at [devops.artifacts-artefacts.devops@ssc-spc.gc.ca](mailto:devops.artifacts-artefacts.devops@ssc-spc.gc.ca).

 ## Resources